snowu/amazon_book_scraping/README.md

 ## Demo of fully async approach

-There's also available the version of the approach I would have used if I didn't encounter the problem where as mentioned above, data is incorrect when fetching async jobs.
+There's also available the version of the approach I would have used if I didn't encounter the problem where - as mentioned above - data is incorrect when fetching async jobs.
 Full async version is available in `fully_async.py`, usage is identical to `book_scraping.py`

 `python3 fully_async.py -p 20 -d "book_scraping_async.csv" -l "book_scraping_async.log`